These are links to all the articles that Peter has written for MUFOB and Magonia that are on-line, and to the INTCAT

 In all the decades of our friendship, I doubt that the number of days we have actually spent in each other's company would total much more than a month – occasional trips between Liverpool and Manchester, even fewer trips between Manchester and points South, but friendships can be just as strong conducted by letter and phone-call.

 In this time he wrote a great number of fascinating and thought-provoking articles for the magazine I edited – by now called 'Magonia' – which helped to completely change the way in which researchers studied many controversial phenomena and often caused considerable controversy in the field.

-His phone-calls were legendarily long, and our conversation roamed from UFOs, ghosts, strange beliefs and the whole range of what might be called the paranormal, to politics, history, even alternative history – we speculated on the survival of the ancient state of Brigantia into modern times for instance – and to anything else from Sherlock Holmes and Coronation Street to Northern Rail and the Metrolink – he had very strong opinions on those two!
+His phone-calls were legendarily long, and our conversation roamed from UFOs, ghosts, strange beliefs and the whole range of what might be called the paranormal, to politics, history, even alternative history – we speculated on the survival of the ancient state of Brigantia into modern times for instance – and to anything else from Sherlock Holmes and Coronation Street to Northern Rail and the Manchester Metrolink – he had very strong opinions on those two!

 Not getting a call from Peter at 5.30 on a Sunday afternoon will take a lot of getting used to.